Zoh-j02r/socket/README.md

-### Whatsapp Premium
+### Socket

-This is a simple client-server communcation application using C sockets, it was made for communcation with ONLY 2 devices in mind (pointless trackers and privacy disturbing functionality not yet implemented).
+This is a simple client-server communcation application using C sockets, it was made for communcation with ONLY 2 devices in mind.
 ### How to build
 ```
 $ meson setup build